 Maintain an updated database with the rates of your products and services suppliers.
 You never know when you may need to change providers due to an increase in their fees or a decrease in their activity.

-Understanding what variable expenses are and knowing how to reduce them is key to achieve the sustainability and growth of your business.
+Understanding what variable expenses are and knowing how to reduce them is critical to achieving the sustainability and growth of your business.
 And remember: don’t neglect your variable expenses once your sales grow.

 Let me finish with an insightful piece of advice: now that you have an idea of the complexity of variable expenses and the possible need for financing to try to reduce them, I invite you to contact our financial advisors.
 In Camino Financial, we are loyal to our motto “No Business Left Behind”.
 You can count on our knowledge and experience to help you grow your business.